Moraine Lake Canoe Rental: Everything You Need to Know

 It should give you enough time to paddle around the lake and grab a number of photos to save the memory, it’s nearly impossible to get a bad photo at Moraine Lake.

 Of course, you’re welcome to bring your own canoe or watercraft to Moraine Lake.
-The only problem is the parking situation as it’s the only way to bring in your own kayak or canoe to Moraine Lake.
+The only problem is getting to Moraine Lake with a big canoe or kayak, as the only way to bring your own watercraft in is on the Moraine Lake Shuttle or on a private tour/shuttle.

 Moraine Lake Canoe Season and Rental Hours